 As billing is an inevitable part of a business and so is the inventory.

 Effective inventory management can save huge amount of costs especially if you are functioning in a manufacturing environment.

-If you or your clients have a business in which inventory management is required and if you have Tally then there is no need to worry about inventory management.
+If you or your clients have a business in which stock management is required and if you have Tally then there is no need to worry about inventory management.

 In this era of digitization, without banking no business can survive.

 Banking functionality is very well covered by Tally.
-Though it was not present in earlier versions of Tally but is there in Tally.ERP 9 and all of its versions.
+Though it was not present in earlier versions of but it is there in Tally.ERP 9 and all of its versions.

 Most important function in Banking is Bank Reconciliation (BRS).

 BRS will eliminate the tedious task of reconciling the bank statements with the books of accounts and this will save a lot of your valuable time.